TyberiusPrime/anysnake2/README.md

  * `version` - output anysnake2 version
  * `run --` - run arbitrary commands (without pre/post wrappers).
 Everything after -- is passed on to the container

+# OCI images
+Anysnake2 can build standards compliant OCI images using "build oci".

+You can run it e.g. with podman: `podman run -it oci-archive:.anysnake2_flake/result bash`

+# FAQ

-# Why containers?
+## Why containers?

 Because our use case profits from the mount namespace isolation, and we want to create images to run on HPC (high performance computing) clusters.

 You can always use `anysnake2 develop` to run outside of a container.

-# Singularity won't run
+## Singularity won't run

 Singularity needs some folders that can not be created by Nix.